 Tips for Highlighting Your Soft Skills

 First, make a list of the soft skills you have that are relevant to the job you want.
 Look at a list of soft skills, and circle the ones that you have.
 Then, compare your list of soft skills with the job listing.
 Which of these soft skills are mentioned in the listing?
 Which of these do you think would be most useful in this job?
-Make list of 3-5 soft skills you have that are also needed for the job.
+Make a list of three to five soft skills you have that are also needed for the job.

 Then, include some of these soft skills in your resume.
 You can add them to a skills section (or a section titled “Transferable Skills”).
 You can also use them as keywords throughout your resume, mentioning them in places such as your resume summary, and in descriptions of your duties for each job in your "Work History" section.

 You can also mention these soft skills in your cover letter.
 Pick one or two soft skills you have that appear to be the most important for the job you’d like.
 In your cover letter, provide evidence that shows you have those particular skills.

 Finally, you can highlight these soft skills in your interviews.
 You can mention examples of times you have displayed some of these skills in the past at work.
 However, you can also demonstrate your soft skills during the interview.
 For example, by being friendly and approachable during the interview, you’ll show your ability to interact with others.
 And by paying attention while the interviewer is talking, you will show your listening skills.
 These actions will demonstrate your soft skills clearly to the hiring manager.